 The GPC3 gene provides instructions for making a protein called glypican 3.
 This protein is one of several glypicans in humans, each of which consists of a core protein attached to long sugar molecules called heparan sulfate chains.
-Glypicans are anchored to the cell membrane, where they interact with a variety of other proteins outside the cell.
+Glypicans are anchored to the outer cell membrane, where they interact with a variety of other proteins outside the cell.
 Glypicans appear to play important roles in development before birth.
-These proteins are involved in numerous cell functions including regulating cell growth and division (cell proliferation), cell survival, cell movement (migration), and the process by which cells mature to carry out specific functions (differentiation).
+These proteins are involved in numerous cell functions, including regulating cell growth and division (cell proliferation) and cell survival.

 Although glypican 3 is known primarily as an inhibitor of cell growth and cell division, in some tissues it appears to have the opposite effect.
 Research suggests that in certain types of cells, such as cells in the liver, glypican 3 may interact with proteins called growth factors to promote cell growth and cell division.

 More than 50 mutations in the GPC3 gene have been identified in people with Simpson-Golabi-Behmel syndrome.
 This condition is classified as an overgrowth syndrome, which means that affected infants are considerably larger than normal at birth (macrosomia) and continue to grow and gain weight at an unusual rate.
 The condition can also be associated with a variety of other birth defects and health problems.

 Most of the mutations that cause Simpson-Golabi-Behmel syndrome delete part or all of the GPC3 gene, which prevents cells from producing functional glypican 3.
 Other mutations insert or delete a small amount of genetic material in the gene, or change one or a few protein building blocks (amino acids) in glypican 3.
 These mutations change the structure of the protein.